 Account security

-The Account Owner and Super Admins have complete control over the sign-in page customization and custom sign-up URL associated with your organization’s domain.
+Super Admins and IAM Admins have complete control over the sign-in page customization and custom sign-up URL associated with your organizationโ€™s domain.

 Manage how users sign in

 Kissflow also supports OAuth-based sign-in for Google and Microsoft accounts.
-There is also a custom Single sign-on (SSO) option for organizations using a SAML-based sign-in (this will be useful for you if you are using Okta, OneLogin, etc.) From Account security > Sign-in preferences, you can restrict the options available for signing in.
+There is also a custom Single sign-on (SSO) option for organizations using a SAML-based sign-in (this will be useful for you if you are using Okta, OneLogin, etc.) From Account security > Sign-in preferences, you can restrict the options for signing in.

 To enable a SAML-based SSO sign-in for your customers, enter the following details after clicking the Configure SAML button: